Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzDataLakeGen2Item.md

 ### Example 1: Removes a folder
 ```
-PS C:\>Remove-AzDataLakeGen2tem -Container "container1" -Path "dir1/"
+PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/"
 ```

-This command removes a folder from a container.
+This command removes a folder from a Filesystem.

 ### Example 2: Removes a file without prompt
 ```
-PS C:\>Remove-AzDataLakeGen2tem -Container "container1" -Path "dir1/file1"
+PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/file1"
 ```

-This command removes a folder from a container.
+This command removes a folder from a Filesystem.

-### Example 3: Remove all items in a container with pipeline
+### Example 3: Remove all items in a Filesystem with pipeline
 ```
-PS C:\>Get-AzDataLakeGen2ChildItem -Container "container1" | Remove-AzDataLakeGen2Item -Force
+PS C:\>Get-AzDataLakeGen2ChildItem -FileSystem "filesystem1" | Remove-AzDataLakeGen2Item -Force
 ```

-This command removes all items in a container with pipeline.
+This command removes all items in a Filesystem with pipeline.

 ## PARAMETERS